hyosung11/Launch-School/Courses/journal.md

 11:51 Finally understanding what was meant in Question 4 of the interview.

 12:25 I found a problem that confuses me still.
 I need to look at it some more after lunch.

+15:29 Back from the gym and I want to watch soccer.